 Develop a Five Year and Ten Year Plan

 This is by far one of the most important tips.
-When starting out your business, it is important that you properly set out your goals, not only for yourself personally, but also for your business.
-A business without short term and long term goals will not function as properly as a business that has its goals set.
+When starting out your business, it is important to have long-term goals for your new business.
+A business without long term goals will not function as properly as a business that has its goals set.
 By having your goals written out on paper and having a detailed plan, you will be able to set milestones for yourself and have a new goal each month to work towards the bigger goals.

 Take time out to really plan out your goals, make your short term goals as realistic as possible, and your long term goals more extravagant.
 For example, maybe you are a new coffee shop owner who has a monthly goal of $50,000 in revenue; your long term goal can be to open up a second location.
 These goals are reasonable, but also leave room to want to strive for more.